ZhongPengQun2/ZhongPengQun2.github.io/docs/English/english-studying.md

 respond to cyber threats

+Not at all

+The only issue is the cost of the school?
+I `estimate` it costs around  $30k USD per year.

 The minimum set of information

 It provides a comprehensive inventory of the software elements that make up a product